stingaci/heat-tutorial/partI/README.rst

 Although the *neutron.security_group* is listed as a custom constraint in the documentation, it is only part of the Mitaka template version.
 The documentation seems to lack what template version each custom constraint belongs to.
-Also for direct Openstack resource references (ie. network, flavor), the custom constraint seems to be built in directly without the need to specify them like we did in this exercise.
-The custom constraints can be very useful however when referencing other instances (by UUID) for example.
-That being said, it's still best practice to specify them both for readability and extra validation purposes.
+Custom constraints can be very useful when referencing other instances or Openstack resources (by UUID) for example.
+That being said, it's still best practice to specify them wherever it is applicable for readability and extra validation purposes.

 Clean up